jessegoodier/NGINX-Core-Controller-Workshop/Workshop_Config_Guide.md

 # Workshop Config Guide

+## Install NGINX Plus on VM1

+1. Install controller following the install guide: <https://docs.nginx.com/nginx-controller/admin-guide/installing-nginx-controller/>

-## Install Controler Agent on workshop-plus1
+## Install NGINX Plus on VM1

+2. Either follow the NGINX Plus install guide <https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-plus/> (or optionally use the plus-isntall.sh cheat script)

-1. Optional: either use the nginx-plus-api.conf config or uncomment the following lines from /etc/nginx/conf.d/default.conf.
+3. Optional: either use the nginx-plus-api.conf config or uncomment the following lines from /etc/nginx/conf.d/default.conf.
 The fucntionality here can be enabled using the controller GUI as well.

 ```conf
     location /api/ {